Paying super on overtime

 What if I missed a super payment?

 Not paying super on time may result in penalties and interest charges from the ATO, such as the Superannuation Guarantee Charge (SGC).
-You use salary and wages to work out the SGC.
-Salary and wages are similar to OTE but also include any overtime payments2.
+Qualifying Earnings2 are used by the ATO to work out the SGC.

 Find out more about what happens if you don’t pay super or visit the ATO.